MolSSI/QCFractal/docs/source/user_guide/record_submission.rst

 Record Deduplication
 --------------------

-New computations that match existing records will not be added; instead, the IDs of the existing records are returned.
+By default, new computations that match existing records will not be added; instead, the IDs of the existing records are returned.

 What counts as a duplicate calculation varies depending on the type of calculation, but in general